 5. Electric Rice Cooker

 To me these always seemed like an extravagance to anyone who already has a pot and a stove.
-I don't generally support single-use gadgets that require power.
+I don't generally support single-use gadgets that require power (and this may exceed the "low-tech" category of this pos)t.
 But then I received one as a gift, and decided to test its mettle.
 I was impressed by its ability to wear so many hats.
 It can make the easiest slow-cooked steel cut oatmeal, be used as a one-pot meal steamer, make poached fruit or applesauce, simmer soups, make stir-free risotto, and…it can even cook rice.